arthurp1/Sink/docs/faqs.md

 ## 6. Why are links always case-insensitive?

 This is a feature of Sink.
 By default, we automatically convert all links to lowercase to avoid case-sensitive issues and improve usability.
-This ensures users don’t encounter errors due to accidental capitalization differences.
+This ensures users don't encounter errors due to accidental capitalization differences.

 However, you can disable this feature by setting the `NUXT_CASE_SENSITIVE` environment variable to `true`.